Fang2896/M1kanN-OpenGL-Renderer-Engine/README.md

 * [x] Basic shapes
   (Cube, Sphere, Capsule, Plane, Quad and so on.)
-* [x] Lightings and Objects transform configure system
+* [x] Lighting and Objects transform configure system
 * [x] Visualizing **Depth Buffer**
 * [x] Using **Stencil Testing** to draw objects’ outlining
 * [x] Transparent Object Rendering : Clipping and Blending (draw a plane of grass and half transparent glass)
-* [ ] Using Frame Buffer to renderer scene to a texture Then Post Processing
+  * [x] Using Frame Buffer to renderer scene to a texture Then Post Processing: Inversion, Gray, Edging, Blur, Sharpen
 * [ ] High level GLSL (half-side rendering etc.)
 * [ ] Using Geometry shader to visualize normal
 * [ ] Anti Aliasing